+The complaint process is outlined in Chapter 5 of the Rules and Regulations of the State Board of Architecture.
 The Board, through an investigative committee, will investigate all charges received, and will determine if there is reasonable cause and sufficient evidence to warrant disciplinary action.
 If so, and charges result, the accused practitioner will receive a notice outlining all the charges, as well as the practitioner's right to a hearing before the Board.

 Can the Board help me recover money or property?

 No, the Board cannot recover or order the refund of any money or property to which you may be entitled.
 You should consult your own attorney about a lawsuit in these matters.
 The Board’s jurisdiction/authority is over its licensees, and in some cases the Board will suspend or revoke the respondent’s license or issue a penalty against the respondent (the person against whom you are complaining).

 Can a Board decision be appealed?

 A registrant has thirty (30) days from the date of the Board’s decision to appeal pursuant to Miss.
 Code Ann. §§ 73-1-31 and 73-73-33.